Chordate: Tunicates (Urochordata)

 The tunicates have three distinct adult shapes.
 Each is a member of one of three monophyletic clades.
 All tunicate larvae have the standard chordate features, including long, tadpole-like tails.
 Their larva also have rudimentary brains, light sensors and tilt sensors.

 The smallest of the three groups of tunicates is the Appendicularia.
 They retain tadpole-like shapes and active swimming all their lives, and were for a long time regarded as larvae of the other two groups.

-The other two groups, the sea squirts and the salps, metamorphize into adult forms which lose the notochord, nerve cord, and post anal tail.
-Both are soft-bodied filter feeders with multiple gill slits.
-They feed on plankton which they collect in their mucus.
+The other two groups, the sea squirts and the salps, lose the notochord, the nerve cord, and the post-anal tail as they metamorphize into adult forms.
+Both are soft-bodied filter feeders with multiple gill slits, and feed on plankton.

-Sea squirts are sessile and consist mainly of water pumps and filter-feeding apparatus.
-Most attach firmly to the sea floor, where they remain in one place for life, feeding on plankton.
+Sea squirts are sessile organisms and consist mainly of water pumps and filter-feeding apparatus.
+Most attach firmly to the sea floor, where they remain in one place for life.

-The salps float in mid-water, feeding on plankton, and have a two-generation cycle in which one generation is solitary and the next forms chain-like colonies.
+The salps float in mid-water and have a two-generation cycle in which one generation is solitary and the next forms chain-like colonies.

 The etymology of the term Urochordata (Balfour 1881) is from the ancient Greek οὐρά (oura, "tail") + Latin chorda ("cord"), because the notochord is only found in the tail.
 The term Tunicata (Lamarck 1816) is recognised as having precedence and is now more commonly used.